Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Hidden Context Causal Discovery

 \subsection{Regime-Marked Independence Structure}

 Conventionally, a conditional independence takes one of two possible values: Independence $X \independent Y | Z$, or dependence $X \dependent Y | Z$.
 Here, $Z$ denotes a set of variables.
 We will add a third outcome: The presence of a (true) regime.
-We assume some ground-truth structure on the data which is related to a notion of persistence in §\ref{sec:persistence}, and automatically exists for example for the models discussed in §\ref{sec:models}.
+We assume some ground-truth structure on the data.
+This structure automatically exists for example for the models discussed in §\ref{sec:models}, but it will typically not be identifiable without linking it to some a priori known pattern-information like persistence of temporal regimes in §\ref{sec:persistence}.
 We fix a single test\Slash{}multi-index (\ie the variables $X$, $Y$ and the set $Z$ in $X \independent Y | Z$), definitions below are to be understood to exist for any particular such choice.

-\begin{assumption}[Regime Structure] We assume, the data indexed by $T$ can be divided into regimes, that is $n$ (possibly $n=1$) disjoint ($i\neq j \Rightarrow T_i \cap T_j = \emptyset$), non-empty subsets $T_1, \ldots, T_n$ with $T = T_1 \cup \ldots \cup T_n$ and such that for each regime $T_i$ the data points with $t \in T_i$ in that regime are IID distributed according to a (jointly for all variables $X$, $Y$ and $W \in Z$) distribution $P_i$.
+\begin{assumption}[Regime Structure] We assume, the data indexed by $T$ can be divided into (local) regimes, that is $n$ (possibly $n=1$) disjoint ($i\neq j \Rightarrow T_i \cap T_j = \emptyset$), non-empty subsets $T_1, \ldots, T_n$ with $T = T_1 \cup \ldots \cup T_n$ and such that for each regime $T_i$ the data points with $t \in T_i$ in that regime are IID distributed according to a (jointly for all variables $X$, $Y$ and $W \in Z$) distribution $P_i$.
 We assume these subsets are maximal with this property, \ie $i\neq j \Rightarrow P_i \neq P_j$.
 In the one-dimensional case (\eg if $T$ encodes time) we call (maximal) connected intervals within regimes segments (as is typically done in CPD literature).
 We call the random variable $L$ measuring the number of data-points per segment the segment-length. \end{assumption} \begin{example} A non-stationary model as described in §\ref{sec:models} produces data which is globally (for all variables) structured by times $T_s$ spend in state $s$.
 For any specific test $X \independent Y | Z$, changes in mechanisms at non-ancestors of $Z \cup \{X, Y\}$ will not change $P_i$, thus regimes are unions of $T_s$ over all $s\in S$ with relative changes only in such non-ancestors. \end{example}